Dispatched labor: 1940s to 1980s - Growth stage

-1980s ~ 1990s - Stable stage
+1980s to 1990s - Stable stage

 In 1980s, labor dispatching starting blossoming and developing in America, partly due to a high post-war employment rate.
 The labor market of America also faced a structural change.
 With the rapid development and the stability of social environment, enterprises started to pursue the goal of maximum profits and minimum costs.
 At the same time, enterprises also started to pursue a labor force that can adopt quickly to market variations.
 Enterprises attached more importance to the flexibility of human resource utilization.
 Japan made the law of labor dispatching for the first time in July, 1985.
 The Ministry of Labor started to formulate a chain of detailed bylaws and executive orders, and entered the era of legal labor dispatching in 1, July, 1986.

-1990s ~ nowadays - Rapid growth stage
+1990s to nowadays - Rapid growth stage

 According to the labors of personnel supply services research conducted in 1996, almost 9 out of 10 laborers were hired by dispatched work agencies.
 In addition, according to the statistics of America Staffing Association, 90% of American enterprises used the services provided from labor dispatching industry.
 This illustrated how ingrained the concept of labor dispatching had become in American society.
 In Japan, since making the law of labor dispatching in 1985, labor dispatching developed rapidly, leading to the development of 615 general dispatched work agencies, 3,266 specific dispatched work agencies, and 1.4 billion dispatched laborers.

 As of 1998, there were 3026 general dispatched work agencies, 6985 specific dispatched work agencies, and 9 billion dispatched labors.
 In a short span of 12 years, the population of dispatched labor has grown six times, and it still kept increasing.
 Especially after the law of labor dispatching in Japan changed for the 4th time.
 In the 90s, EU labor dispatching was the fastest growing employment form in all of the atypical employment networks.
 Among most member states, the population of dispatched labor forces multiplied in growth.
-The ILO went on to approve the Convention Concerning Private Employment Agencies (NO. 181), which had two key corrections: First, corrected the Convention Concerning Fee-Charging Employment Agencies(NO. 96).
+The ILO went on to approve the Convention Concerning Private Employment Agencies (NO. 181), which had two key corrections: First, corrected the Convention Concerning Fee-Charging Employment Agencies (NO. 96).
 The activities of private employment agencies were not confined to placement services and job placement anymore but the employer could provide laborers to third parties.
 Second, urged the international society members to attach importance on the flexibility of labor market.
 Because of the legislation of ILO Convention 181, it spurred big progress in the development of labor dispatching.